Halemo91/temperature-reader-app/README.md

-# AngularTemperatureReader
+# Angular Temperature Reader

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This is an Angular project that allows users to input minimum and maximum temperature values and a target temperature.
+It displays these values in a temperature indicator component with a visual representation of the target temperature.

+## Features

+- Input minimum and maximum temperature values.
+- Set a target temperature.
+- Visual representation of the target temperature.
+- Form validation for minimum and maximum temperature values.
+- Error messages displayed on form submission.

-## Development server
+## Development

-Run `ng serve` for a dev server.
+Run `npm install` to create the node_modules foder, then run `npm start`  for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding